tig/mcec/docs/documentation.md

 The example in the screenshot above will start the movie Blade Runner playing on Netflix (if the Netflix app is installed from the Windows Store).

-Try this as a quick test:
+Try this as a quick test (the 2nd line is a space (` `)):

     shiftdown:lwin
     x
     shiftup:lwin

-This will cause the Win-X menu to pop up.
+This will cause the Windows Quick Link Menu to pop up just like a user typed `Win-X`.

 Turn on the `Activity Monitor` while in test mode and you'll see events in the log for when activity is detected.